-There is the option to walk the Bog Woodland Loop at the start/end of the Lighthouse Loop Trail.
+There is the option to walk the Bog Woodland Loop at the start/end of the Wild Pacific Trail Lighthouse Loop.
 It will only take you 10 minutes at most to walk it – a little more if you read all the interpretive signs.
 It may not offer all the glorious views of the Lighthouse Loop, but it is surprisingly interesting to walk.

 Nature videos to inspire